paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 ## Husky: Linting on commit

 On way to make sure that the code will stay clean is to check for ESLint and TypeScript errors before each commit.
 One way of achieving this is to use Husky, a little program that will run scripts on a given Git command.

+**Note: Make sure you have initiated git with `git init` before you continue.**

 First, let's add scripts in our package.json that will check our code: